Mexico: Foreign relations

 The foreign relations of Mexico are directed by the President of Mexico and managed through the Ministry of Foreign Affairs.
 The principles of the foreign policy are constitutionally recognized in the Article 89, Section 10, which include: respect for international law and legal equality of states, their sovereignty and independence, trend to non-interventionism in the domestic affairs of other countries, peaceful resolution of conflicts, and promotion of collective security through active participation in international organizations.
 Since the 1930s, the Estrada Doctrine has served as a crucial complement to these principles.

 Mexico is a founding member of several international organizations, most notably the United Nations, the Organization of American States, the Organization of Ibero-American States, the OPANAL and the CELAC.
 In 2008, Mexico contributed over 40 million dollars to the United Nations regular budget.
 In addition, it was the only Latin American member of the Organisation for Economic Co-operation and Development since it joined in 1994 until Chile gained full membership in 2010.

 Mexico is considered a regional power hence its presence in major economic groups such as the G8+5 and the G-20.
 Since the 1990s Mexico has sought a reform of the United Nations Security Council and its working methods with the support of Canada, Italy, Pakistan and other nine countries, which form a group informally called the Coffee Club.

+It has an observer status at the Council of Europe.